• Skip to primary navigation

 If using fresh strawberries:

-• Add the strawberry puree to a small saucepan over medium-low heat.
-Cook the strawberry puree until it has reduced to around one quarter of its previous volume.
-This should be about about 2-3 tablespoons (~40g).
+• Add the strawberry puree to a small saucepan over medium heat.
+When the puree has thickened a little, reduce the heat to medium-low.
+Cook the strawberry puree until it has reduced to a paste-like consistency.
+It should be about about 3 tablespoons (~40g).
 Set aside to cool.

 Making the strawberry frosting: